ltvprotocol/docs/src/ghost_testnet.md

 ## Spooky Oracle

-The Spooky Oracle provides the real-time redemption price of Magic ETH (MAE) and feeds this data into the LST Vault.
+The Spooky Oracle provides the real-time redemption price of Magic ETH (MAE) and feeds this data into the LTV Vault.
 It is maintained by the LST Protocol Team to ensure accurate pricing for yield calculations and leverage adjustments.

 Source code: [Spooky Oracle](https://github.com/ltvprotocol/ltv_v0/blob/ghost/src/ghost/spooky/SpookyOracle.sol)

 ## HodlMyBeer Lending Protocol

 The HodlMyBeer Lending Protocol is a dummy lending system that supports an isolated WETH-to-MAE pool.
-The LST Vault interacts with this protocol to borrow MagicLST tokens and execute leveraged yield strategies.
+The LST Vault interacts with this protocol to borrow MagicETH tokens and execute leveraged yield strategies.

 Source code: [HodlMyBeer Lending Protocol](https://github.com/ltvprotocol/ltv_v0/blob/ghost/src/ghost/hodlmybeer/HodlMyBeerLending.sol)